aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/1-configure-iam-identity/index.en.md

 At this step, we saw how we can connect to app2 through vpc lattice, and benefits from the IAM Auth policy.

-But what prevent me to directly connecto to the internal kubernetes service ?
+But what prevent me to directly connect to the internal kubernetes service ?

 ```bash
 kubectl --context $EKS_CLUSTER1_CONTEXT exec -ti -n app1 deployments/app1-v1 -- curl app2-v1.app2